The purpose of this policy is to define the roles and responsibilities of Friends groups within the Huron County Library system.

 3.3 Friends must open and maintain their own bank account.
 Statements from this bank account must be submitted with the financial statement in the annual report.

 3.4 The Friends are encouraged to set goals, priorities and timelines for the coming year based on the resources of the group and library needs and opportunities.
 A plan of intended actions and objectives will create an annual schedule of events or projects, provide focus to volunteers and provide a sense of accomplishment as goals are achieved.
 Friends should consult with the Library Branch Manager to develop the annual plan.
-The plan for the coming year should be shared with the County Librarian by September for any necessary budget allocations.
+The plan for the coming year should be shared with the Programming & Community Engagement Coordinator by September for any necessary budget allocations.

 3.5 Friends may set their own terms of reference, goals and objectives so long as they do not conflict with those of the Huron County Library Board as established under the Public Libraries Act.